 I grew up in a small village outside of London, Ontario, and I was intent on teaching myself how to draw, even before I started kindergarten.
 I have always had strong sensory abilities, which have aided my development as an artist.
-For my B.A., I attended Western University, starting in the Visual Arts program (studio and history, achieving the top 5th percentile).
+For my B.A., I attended Western University, starting in the Visual Arts program (studio and history, top 5th percentile).
 Without a strong understanding of how to make a living as an artist, I shifted to academics and excelled in research and writing.
 After graduating with a B.A. in Classical Studies.
 I then raised 3 children, went on to earn a masters’ degree (M.T.S.), and finally, a B.Ed., after which I started painting professionally.
 I am convinced that the rest of my life will be more rich and meaningful through using my artistic gifts.

 Currently, I live in Bracebridge, Ontario, and I am continually inspired by the beauty of the nature that surrounds me in Muskoka.